bdytx5/chatgpt_wrapped/readme.md

 pip install matplotlib

 Usage
+Here's the corrected Markdown format for your directory structure:

 Your directory should look like this:

-project/
-├── stats_visual.py
-├── conversation_stats.png  # Generated output
+project/ ├── stats_visual.py ├── conversation_stats.png # Generated output ├── byyoung3_export_aug_24/ │ ├── conversations.json │ └── ...
-├── byyoung3_export_aug_24/
-│   ├── conversations.json
-│   └── ...